fjaros/wowchat/README.md

 WoWChat -- README
 =================

 WoWChat is a Discord integration chat bot for old versions of World of Warcraft.

+Currently supported versions are:
+  * Vanilla
+  * The Burning Crusade
+  * Wrath of the Lich King
+  * Cataclysm (4.3.4 build 15595)
+  * Mists of Pandaria (5.4.8 build 18414)

 Features:
 * Clientless (Does not need the WoW Client to be open to run)
 * Seamless Chat integration of channels between WoW and Discord
   * Guild chat, Officer chat, Local chat, Emotes, Custom Channels.